Mineirão: Construction

-With available resources could be hiring more people, but bumped into AEMG lack of qualified staff.
-Made a public bidding for the supply of labor, it was found to be unenforceable, because the price charged – 15 million Cruzeiros – was infinitely high box for the administration of the new field.
-It was proved in the future, the amount requested by the companies would build a Mineirão and a half.
-On accountability, the "Gigante da Pampulha" (Pampulha Giant) consumed a total of 10 million dollars.
-Because of the lack of skilled labor available, AEMG promoted the training of masons, carpenters, ship owners and other professionals.
-Whole classes were formed, and hundreds of workers have gained qualifications to perform special functions.
-At this stage, the administration managed to gather the required number needed to play and work at a fast pace.
-Between August 1964 and July 1965, the building jumped from one sector (the experiment) to offer the country's most modern stadium.
+With more money, the project could have hired a larger workforce, but AEMG also faced a shortage of qualified labor.
+A public tender for labor supply proved unworkable: the price demanded, ₢$15 million, was far beyond the administration's budget for the new stadium.
+It was later argued that the amount requested by the companies would have been enough to build one and a half Mineirões.
+In the final accounting, the "Gigante da Pampulha" ("Pampulha Giant") cost about US$10 million.
+Because skilled workers were scarce, AEMG organized training for masons, carpenters, rebar workers and other trades.
+Entire classes were formed, and hundreds of workers were trained for specialized tasks.
+At that stage, the administration gathered the workforce needed to move the project forward at a faster pace.
+Between August 1964 and July 1965, construction advanced from the experimental sector to the country's most modern stadium.

-To speed construction and shorten the drama of the budget, Gil Caesar launched the operation 24 hours a day, divided into three shifts three thousand workers hired.
-The service did not stop a single minute.
-Acaiaca the top of the building in downtown Belo Horizonte, saw a huge flash of light coming from the sides of the future Mineirão.
-The administration began to reward teams for production and creativity, encouraging competition among the various sectors of the construction.
-The idea of "local little game" was so successful that many fronts have been completed well before the deadline.
-The full-time process allowed the stadium to be handed to the population in eight months.
-Even in the hectic pace and pressure, only one worker died during the entire construction of the arena.
+To speed up construction and reduce the pressure of the budget crisis, Gil César introduced a 24-hour work schedule, divided into three shifts with 3,000 workers.
+Work did not stop.
+From the top of Edifício Acaiaca in downtown Belo Horizonte, the glow of the construction lights could be seen around the future Mineirão.
+The administration began rewarding teams for productivity and inventiveness, encouraging competition between different parts of the site.
+This "little game" among the work fronts was successful, and several sections were finished ahead of schedule.
+The round-the-clock schedule allowed the stadium to be delivered to the public in eight months.
+Even with the pace and pressure of the work, only one worker died during the construction of the arena.

-The festivities marking the opening of the stadium included parachute jumpers, music, and an inaugural football match.
+The opening festivities included parachute jumpers, music and an inaugural football match.
 The events were attended by 73,201 people.
-The inaugural match at Mineirão Stadium was played by the Minas Gerais state team and the Argentinian team, River Plate.
+The first match at Mineirão was played between the Minas Gerais state team and the Argentine club River Plate.